 What are the differences between RF PCB, microwave PCB, and high-frequency PCB?
 See them below.

 - Wave frequency definition: high-frequency waves are oscillating signals above 10KHz.
 Within the high-frequency range, there are the long wave, shortwave, super shortwave, and microwave.
-While RF is the carrier frequency that a transmitter can emit, and microwaves have a wavelength from 0.1mm to 1mm.
+RF is the carrier frequency that a transmitter can emit, and microwaves have a wavelength from 0.1mm to 1mm.

 - Frequency range: High-frequency PCBs operate wave signals above 10KHz, RF PCBs operate at the frequency range from 300KHz to 300GHz, and microwave PCBs operate at frequencies from 300MHz to 300GHz.